 These raw brownie protein bars are good in every sense of the word.
-They’re completely waste free, vegan and really damn tasty.
+They’re plant based with no heavily processed ingredients, are able to be made completely waste free and are really damn tasty.
 We’ve been making a batch once a week for such a long time now that I can’t imagine life without them.
-Burton needs to eat nearly 4000 calories a day and that’s not easy to do when you have such high standards for your food and use almost no finished products when cooking, everything built from the ground up, so having these always available is life changing..not to sound dramatic but seriously…they is.
-They is.
+Burton needs to eat nearly 4000 calories a day and that’s not easy to do when you have such high standards for your food and use almost no finished products when cooking, everything built from the ground up, so having these always available is life changing..not to sound dramatic but seriously…

 Compared to the brownie flavored Cliff bars, these raw brownie protein bars contain 4 more grams of protein and 3 times less sugar (these are sweetened with just dates, whereas cliff bars contain dates and 4 other different types of refined sugars, in fact their main ingredient isn’t even oats.. it’s a syrup).
 These also cost 25 cents per bar instead of $1-2.

 For obvious reasons, when getting sticky things (like dates) from bulk bins I definitely suggest using a container vs mesh bag.
 I weighed my containers, empty with the lids on, on my kitchen scale and wrote the weights on the bottom in permanent marker so that the cashier knows how much to tare.
 Every grocery store is different, the three surrounding me all use different units of measurements, so be sure to write down ounces, grams and pounds so you don’t have to do quick conversions in your head while in the checkout line.
 If you don’t have a kitchen scale, you can easily find the weight of your containers online (like here is the weights for all sizes of the most popular storage containers I know of).